bincrafters/community/bincrafters-conan-tips.md

 Conan is a very powerful tool that greatly diminishes project setup time.
 When used exclusively, it also shortens configuration files considerably, automating builds and improving maintainability at the same time.
 Bincrafters members are software developers who use conan during their day-to-day work.
 We are not professional "packagers" but, since we package open source libraries for our own use, we have come together to create a common pool of high quality packages for ourselves and the rest of the conan community, and also to learn from each other and increase our efficiency and quality of work by establishing a set of good common practices.

 This guide is not a replacement for the [conan documentation](http://docs.conan.io/en/latest/).
 As a matter of fact, it often references it.
-Its purpose is help you navigate learning conan and advance quickly without getting lost in the details.
+Its purpose is to help you navigate learning conan and advance quickly without getting lost in the details.
 It is based on our experience of doing so ourselves and the insights we have developed while packaging, testing and using various libraries in our own projects.
 It is probably a good idea to read it sequentially if you have just started out with conan.
-On the other hand, if you are a more experienced user, it is probably best to just skim through the titles to go directly to the next tip that catches your attention.
+On the other hand, if you are a more experienced user, it may be best to just skim through the titles to go directly to the next tip that catches your attention.

 Tip 1: Set up conan with virtualenv
 -----------------------------------